-The Sustainable Development Fund is available to a variety of local community and conservation organisations or individuals to support projects for the conservation and enhancement of the Suffolk & Essex Coast & Heaths National Landscape.
+The Sustainable Development Fund (SDF) is available to a variety of local community and conservation organisations (or individuals) to support projects for the conservation and enhancement of the natural beauty of the Suffolk & Essex Coast & Heaths National Landscape.

 Art Branches is a not-for-profit organisation aimed to improve people's physical and mental health and wellbeing through provision of creative group and individual workshops.